performant-software/Neatline/working-with-the-text-widget.md

 Alternatively, especially for longer texts, it may be easier to add the elements with the `data-neatline-slug` attribute within a text editor such as Sublime Text or Notepad++.

+1. Open your text editor of choice.
-1. Copy in or compose the text document.
+2. Copy in or compose the text document.
-2. Editing the HTML, wrap sections of the text with elements with `data-neatline-slug` attributes, setting the value equal to the slug of the record with which the text is associated.
-For example, to link the words 'North America' to the record to which I assigned the slug 'north-america,' I would type `<span data-neatline-slug="north-america">` before the words I want to link and `</span>` after those words:
+3. Editing the HTML, wrap sections of the text with elements with `data-neatline-slug` attributes as in the example above, setting the value equal to the slug of the record with which the text is associated.<br /><br /> For example, to link the words 'North America' to the record to which I assigned the slug 'north-america,' I would type `<span data-neatline-slug="north-america">` before the words I want to link and `</span>` after those words:

     ![html in editor](http://neatline.org/wp-content/uploads/2014/06/neatlinetext.html.png)

-3. Open up the "Exhibit Settings" again and click "Source" in the editor.
-Copy in the HTML from your text editor into the "Narrative" input.
-You need to click "Source" so that it will understand the markup you've written.
+3. Open up the "Exhibit Settings," scroll down to the "Narrative" text box, and click the "Source" button in the editor.
+You must click "Source" so that the editor will understand the HTML markup you've written.
+4. Copy and paste the HTML from your text editor into the "Narrative" text box.
-4. Click save at the bottom of the page.
+5. Click the green Save Exhibit button at the bottom of the page.

 Now, when you open up the exhibit, NeatlineText will automatically create bi-directional connections between the spans in the text document and the corresponding records in Neatline.
 Out of the box, the plugin implements two basic interactions:

   - **Highlighting**: When the user hovers the cursor over a span in the text, any corresponding objects in the Neatline exhibit (shapes on the map, waypoints, etc.) will be highlighted.
 And vice versa - when the cursor hovers on an object in the exhibit, the span(s) in the text will highlight.

-  - **Selecting**: When the user clicks on a span in the text, the Neatline exhibit will "focus" around the corresponding record in the exhibit - the map will pan and zoom to frame the annotation, the timeline will scroll to show the span, etc. And likewise, when the user selects a record in the Neatline exhibit, the text will automatically scroll to display the corresponding span.
+  - **Selecting**: When the user clicks on a highlighted span in the text, the Neatline exhibit will "focus" around the corresponding record in the exhibit - the map will pan and zoom to frame the annotation, the timeline will scroll to show the span, etc. And likewise, when the user selects a record in the Neatline exhibit, the text will automatically scroll to display the corresponding span.

 ## Theming